-When you buy a residence as your primary place to live, you become a homeowner.
-At least that’s how the common narrative unfolds.
-Yet, if you take out a mortgage to purchase the property, which many homeowners do, homeownership is a bit of a misnomer.
-In fact, when you get a mortgage, your lender places a mortgage lien on your property, which allows the lender to take possession of your home if you do not repay the loan.
+When you buy a residence as your primary place to live, you become a homeowner —yet, if you take out a mortgage, homeownership is a bit of a misnomer.
+In fact, when you get a mortgage, your lender places a mortgage lien on your property, which allows the lender to take possession of the home if you do not repay the loan.

 What is a mortgage lien?

-At its core, a mortgage lien is a financial claim to your property, which serves as collateral — or a real security — for your mortgage.
-If you default, the lien permits the lender to take possession of and sell your home in order to recoup the outstanding debt.
+A mortgage lien is a financial claim to your property, which serves as collateral — or a real security — for your mortgage.
+This means that if you default, or stop making payments on your mortgage, the lien permits the lender to take possession of and sell your home in order to recoup the outstanding debt.

-Although they may sound negative, mortgage liens make homeownership possible for millions.
-As long as you pay your monthly mortgage payment installments on time, the lien is rather a formality that does not preclude you from selling your house or refinancing your mortgage.
+Although they may sound negative, mortgage liens make homeownership possible for many people.
+As long as you pay your mortgage on time each month, the lien is mostly a formality that doesn’t preclude you from selling your house or refinancing your mortgage.

 There are several common involuntary property liens: